sausheong/polyblog/README.md

 # PolyBlog
-### Or How to Create A Web Application with 3 Different Programming Languages
+### Or How to Create A Web App with 3 Different Programming Languages

-This is the story of how you can create a web application in 3 different programming languages.
-As you might notice as you read further, the example I show here is contrived, unlikely and overly complicated.
-You would probably never write a simple blog application with 3 different programming languages, and really, you shouldn't.
-However you'd likely want to write web applications that can scale whenever you want it to, and also evolve the application without even taking it down.
-This is one way of doing it.
+This is the story of how you can create a web web app in 3 different programming languages.
+As you might notice as you read further, the web app created here is contrived, unlikely and overly complicated.
+You would probably never write a simple blog app with 3 different programming languages, and really, you shouldn't.

+However you'd likely want to write web apps that can scale whenever you want it to, and also evolve alongside with you and your team (assuming, of course, that you have a team).

-This web application uses [Polyglot](https://github.com/sausheong/polyglot), a framework for writing web applications with multiple programming languages.
+The web app I will show you uses [Polyglot](https://github.com/sausheong/polyglot), a framework for writing web web apps with multiple programming languages.
 Naturally, the first thing you'd need to do is to install it.

 ## Install Polyglot

 First, clone the [Polyglot](https://github.com/sausheong/polyglot) repository, and follow the instructions to install it.
 Mostly this involves compiling Polyglot for your platform (it's developed in Go).
-Once you have done that, copy out the `polyglot`, `broker` and `config.json` files into your application directory.
+Once you have done that, copy out the `polyglot`, `broker` and `config.json` files into your web app directory.

-A Polyglot application is broken down into 3 different components (no, they are not model, view and controller):
+A Polyglot web app is broken down into 3 different components (no, they are not model, view and controller):

 1. Acceptor
 2. Broker
 3. Responder

-The architecture is simple -- the acceptor accepts requests (usually from the browser), which passes it to the broker.
+The Polyglot architecture is simple -- the acceptor accepts requests (usually from the browser), which passes it to the broker.
 The broker determines which responder it should send the request to from the route, and sends the request to an appropriate responder.
 There are usually more than 1 responder for a single route.
 The responder then processes the request and returns a response to the broker, which then sends it to the calling acceptor.

-The `polyglot` file you have copied out to your application directory is the acceptor, which accepts requests from your browser.
+The `polyglot` file you have copied out to your web app directory is the acceptor, which accepts requests from your browser.
 You can configure it using the `config.json` file.
-The `broker` file is the broker, which determines which responder the request to go to, depending on the route the browser requested.
+The `broker` file is the broker, which determines which responder the request should be sent to.
 As you can see, both the acceptor and broker are already provided by Polyglot.
 What we need to do are just the responders.

 Simple, right?

-## So what does this application do anyway?
+## So what does this web app do anyway?

-Now you have 2/3 of your web application done, you can start thinking what you actually want it to do.
-In this example, we're going to run through creating a simple blog application.
-What it does is to allow someone to create a blog post (consisting of a title and the content of the post), and also to show all previously created blog posts in a list.
+Now we have 2/3 of our web web app done (just kidding!), we can start thinking what we actually want it to do.
+What our app should do is to allow someone to create a blog post (consisting of a title and the content of the post), and also to show all previously created blog posts in a list.
+Easy enough, and if you've done any sort of web app development before you'll likely come to the same idea that we will need 3 routes:

+1. Show the add post form (GET)
+2. Create the post from the form data (POST)
+3. Show all posts (GET)

-Now you would probably say at this point in time that this is not really usable as a blog application and you would be right.
-However, many applications are created the same way -- create a minimal viable product (MVP) first, then evolve it to what you eventually want.
-This is what we'll do here.
+Now you would probably say at this point in time that this is not really usable as a blog app and you would be right.
+However, many web apps are created the same way -- create a minimal viable product (MVP) first, then evolve it to what you eventually want.

 ## Create the database tables

 Before we jump into writing the responders, let's talk about the database tables.
-For this application, the database table we'll need is pretty simple -- we just need a table to store all the posts that are being created.
+For this web app, the database table we'll need is pretty simple -- we just need a table to store all the posts that are being created.
 We'll be using Postgres for that.

 To create database, I created a simple script in the `ruby` directory called `setup`: